the-trybe/forge-deployment-scripts/README.md

+This repository is archived and no longer maintained.

+Active development has moved to: [the-trybe/deploy-to-laravel-forge](https://github.com/the-trybe/deploy-to-laravel-forge)

+---

 # Deploy to Laravel Forge GitHub Action

 This GitHub Action simplifies site creation, configuration, and deployment using a YAML configuration file.